IntelEdisonDemoDay/iotkit-comm-js/README.md

 This documentation focuses on the NodeJS version of the library.
 To begin developing Edison applications and plugins please {@tutorial start-here}.

+ #### Notes:

+* {@tutorial cloud} support is in its infancy and maybe unstable.
+* Tutorials and high-level documentation is incomplete, but coming soon
+* API documentation is available: see the "Modules" and "Classes" section on the right